Ted Stepien: NBA owner

-At one point, the Cavs had traded away five consecutive first-round picks, covering 1982 until 1985.
+At one point, the Cavs had traded away five consecutive first-round picks, covering 1982 until 1986.
 The NBA thereafter instituted the "Stepien Rule", which states that a team (usually) cannot trade its first-round pick in consecutive years.
-However, that rule has a loophole in that said first round pick can be any team's pick and not their team's own pick.
-This came to light in the now infamously lopsided Boston Celtics trade with the Brooklyn Nets that sent Kevin Garnett and Paul Pierce to Brooklyn.
-The Nets traded their first round picks in the 2014, 2016, and 2018 drafts in that deal, but also included a pick swap involving the Nets pick for the 2017 draft that ended up being for the first overall pick of the draft (which was later traded down by the Celtics to the third overall pick and was used to select Jayson Tatum) with the Nets picking 27th instead, eventually leading to the Celtics winning the 2024 NBA Finals in large parts due to some of those selections.

 After Stepien dealt away several 1st round draft picks to the Dallas Mavericks, who were a newly formed expansion team, in November 1980, the NBA froze Cleveland's trading rights to prevent him from giving up the team's picks for the rest of the 1980s and 1990s.
 The freeze was only in place for one season, being officially ended after the 1981–82 season, but all trades required the approval of the league's director of operations, Joe Axelson.

 Musselman explained that Stepien "wanted a playoff team right away, and that's what he kept talking about."
 Stepien admitted that "We made mistakes, and I take the responsibility."

 During his ownership, attendance at Cavaliers games began to sharply fall due to the team's poor play and Stepien's questionable moves.
 Stepien thought about renaming the team the "Ohio Cavaliers" and playing portions of its home schedule in nearby non-NBA cities such as Pittsburgh, Cincinnati, and Toronto to increase the fan base.
 He had also threatened to move the team to Toronto and rename them the Toronto Towers.
 He signed a deal to sell his majority interest in the Cavaliers to George and Gordon Gund for $20 million on April 7, 1983.
 His Nationwide Advertising Service Inc. and new cable television station Sports Exchange were also part of the sale.
 The transaction was approved by the NBA Board of Governors one month later on May 9.
 The league also arranged for the Gunds to pay a cash sum for a first-round selection in each of the subsequent four NBA drafts to recover the ones traded away by Stepien.
 The Gunds elected to keep the team in Cleveland (12 years later, Toronto would get an NBA team via expansion when the Raptors began play).
 During his tenure as Cavaliers owner, the Cavaliers went 66–180, had five different coaches, and had losses of $15 million (about $45 million in 2023).